aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Pairwise without neighbours
      - A variant of ``PairwiseWithoutNeighbours`` is to join the closest pairs only if the number of neighbours for each is 1.
 In the event that no pairs has only a single neighbour then only the closest pair is joined.

-       This algorithm should return the same results as the ``Closest`` algorithm (but with different run-time performance).
+       This algorithm should return the same results as the ``Centroid-linkage`` algorithm (but with different run-time performance).

    * - Centroid-linkage (Distance priority)
      - Hierarchical centroid-linkage clustering by joining the closest pair of clusters iteratively.
 Clusters are compared using time and distance thresholds with priority on the closest time gap (within the distance threshold).